GnoxNahte/obsidian-tab-panels/README.md

 > **Enabling caching for the first time**
 >
 > To update the cache on the file, do one of these
 > - Edit the file.
-It can be anything, adding a space, deleting a character, etc.
+It can be anything, adding a space, deleting a character, etc. Note that this only updates the cache for the edited file only.
 > - Running "Rebuild cache" from the settings.
-This goes through your whole vault and finds all the data inside the tab panel code blocks and adds it to Obsidian's cache.
+This goes through your whole vault, finds all the data inside the tab panel code blocks and adds it to Obsidian's cache.

 > [!WARNING]
 > This feature is marked as experimental due to its complexity and recent release.
 While testing has shown it works as intended, there may still be edge cases or unexpected issues.